 The statutory minimum wages enacted by states in the production countries are not always at a sufficient level for people to live on and some countries don't even have a statutory minimum wage.
 If employees are unable to cover their own and their family's basic needs, this can easily lead to human rights violations at the workplace.
-A wage that is insufficient for living on is associated for example with the use of child labour and forced labour, excessive overtime and endangering occupational safety, especially in piecework.
+A wage that is insufficient for living on is

+Elements of a decent standard of living include food, water, housing, education, health care, transport, clothing, and other essential needs. associated for example with the use of child labour and forced labour, excessive overtime and endangering occupational safety, especially in piecework.